Stirling Sheriff Court: History

-A drinking fountain, carved from polished pink granite, was placed outside the courthouse in 1887.
-The building was extended to the north in a similar style to create a police station in 1912 and was extended to the rear in a modernist style to create additional courtroom space in the 1970s.
+The sheriff court was extended to the north in a similar style to create a police station in 1912 and was extended to the rear in a modernist style to create additional courtroom space in the 1970s.
 It continued to serve a judicial function, being used for hearings of the sheriff's court and, on one day a month, for hearings of the justice of the peace court into the 21st century.